BreakingLead/awesome-celeste/README.md

 * [Maple](https://github.com/CelestialCartographers/Maple) - Thin wrapper for generating Celeste maps.
 ## Tools
 * [Map Tree Viewer](https://max480-random-stuff.appspot.com/celeste/map-tree-viewer) - A map tree viewer by max480.
+## Maps
+* [Spring Collab 2020](https://gamebanana.com/mods/150813) - The Spring Collab has 5 lobbies for you to explore, loaded with maps made by the community.
+The difficulty of the maps spans from early Vanilla content to some of the hardest Celeste maps that exist, providing enjoyable content for everyone.
+* etc.